allelomorph/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 >>> sqlalchemy.__version__
 '1.2.5'
 ```
-If seen, this warning message can be ingnored:
+If seen, this warning message can be ignored:
 ```bash
 /usr/local/lib/python3.4/dist-packages/sqlalchemy/engine/default.py:552: Warning: (1681, "'@@SESSION.GTID_EXECUTED' is deprecated and will be re moved in a future release.")